redhat-et/edge-ocp-observability/edge/sample-app/kepler/README.md

 # Check that kepler pod is up and running before proceeding
 ```

-#### Prepare mTLS certificates and keys in MicroShift and OpenShift
+#### Prepare mTLS certificates and keys in both the edge and OpenShift

 To secure traffic from external OpenTelemetry Collector (OTC) to OpenShift OTC,
-follow the [mTLS documentation](../../../observability-hub/mtls/mTLS-otel-collectors.md).
-This will create a CA and
+you can use this [script](./mtls/generate_certs.sh) to create a CA and generate
-signed certificates for both the server (OpenShift OTC) and client (edge/MicroShift OTC).
+signed certificates for both the server (OpenShift OTC) and client (edge/external OTC).
-This document also specifies the configmaps to create in the OpenShift observability namespace that are
+This script also creates the configmap, `mtls-certs`, in the observability namespace that
-mounted in OpenShift OTC deployment.
+is mounted in OpenShift OTC deployment below.

 ### Launch OpenTelemetry Collector to receive and export kepler metrics